Varun-Krishnan1/AutomatedEssayScoring/README.md

 Using NLP Methods for Automated Essay Scoring.
 This is previous work that worked on grading essays using low-level writing features.

-**NOTE: Onging work is stored in separate repository that now utilizes large language models.**
+**NOTE: Onging work is stored in separate repository that now utilizes large language models including PaLM 2 with Vertex AI and distributed cloud computing, Llama 2, and BERT.**

 ## Using low-level Writing Features